vosmiic/jellyfin-ani-sync/README.md

 ## About

-Ani-Sync lets you synchorinze your Jellyfin Anime watch progress to popular services (currently only MyAnimeList is supported).
+Ani-Sync lets you synchorinze your Jellyfin Anime watch progress to popular services (currently only MyAnimeList is supported, please [create an issue](https://github.com/vosmiic/jellyfin-ani-sync/issues/new) if you have a different provider you would like to be supported).

 ## Installation